 The Issue of Cotton Production

-The environmental impact of the fast fashion industry is in many ways deeply connected to its water consumption, and not exclusively its water pollution.
-The two most common materials in textile production
+The fast-fashion environmental impact is in many ways deeply connected to its water consumption, and not exclusively its water pollution.
+The two most common materials in textile production are cotton, which accounts for 27% of the global fiber consumption, and polyester which accounts for 55% of the global fiber consumption.

 These two materials pose several issues in terms of water consumption and manufacturing.
 Firstly, cotton production is the world’s biggest pesticide user.
 Apart from being harmful to the health of the farmers, pesticides also pose a threat of contamination to local flora and fauna.